viscom-ulm/Presentation-Viewer/README.md

 # Presentation Viewer

-Application to show presentations (delivered as a series of `.png' Files) on the Powerwall of the Visual Computing Group atr Ulm University.
+Application to show presentations (delivered as a series of `.png' Files) on the Powerwall of the Visual Computing Group at Ulm University.